Türki̇ye

 1774445146713 2t1vjo ea3b4e9fd818d861f8f6b103eff342383c82c8a3d87c7bb956c903cb1489ba12 main

-Turkish Foreign Minister Hakan Fidan has held separate phone calls with his counterparts from Syria, Qatar, and Uzbekistan to discuss the course of the ongoing war in the region and efforts to stop it, diplomatic sources said.
+Türkiye’s Foreign Minister Hakan Fidan has held a series of high-level phone calls with counterparts from Syria, Qatar, and Uzbekistan as part of ongoing diplomatic efforts to halt the escalating conflict in the Middle East.

-According to Turkish Foreign Ministry sources, Fidan spoke with Syrian Foreign Minister Asaad Hassan al Shaibani, Qatari Prime Minister and Foreign Minister Mohammed bin Abdulrahman Al Thani, and Bakhtiyor Saidov, Uzbekistan’s foreign minister.
+According to diplomatic sources, Fidan spoke with Syrian Foreign Minister Asaad Hassan al Shaibani, Qatari Prime Minister and Foreign Minister Mohammed bin Abdulrahman Al Thani, and Uzbekistan’s Foreign Minister Bakhtiyor Saidov.
+The discussions focused on the trajectory of the war and potential steps to bring an end to hostilities.